Whitworth Town Council

 This is a challenging walk of approximately 14 miles over varied terrain, starting from the registration point at Lobden Golf Club (OL12 8XJ) between 7.45am and 9am – your choice.
 It is undertaken entirely at the walker’s own risk, and by entering you are accepting that you will stick to the official route.
 The organisers – Whitworth Sports Council – will provide you with written route instructions; and orange juice/water/plasters if required at every checkpoint; and vehicles may be available to remove you from the moor in the case of emergency.
 There will also be a certificate and a hot meal available to you at the finish at Lobden Golf Club.
 NB Orange juice: can we top up your bottle rather than dish out a cup each time?

-*There are 4 intermediate checkpoints, at (nominally) 3, 6, 9 and 12 miles.
+*There are 4 intermediate checkpoints, at (nominally) 2, 5, 8 and 11 miles.
 All walkers MUST check in at each checkpoint, and if you should drop out at any of these intermediate checkpoints you MUST tell the marshal there and hand in your numbered tag.
 Please do not drop out at any other point.
 Two checkpoints are vehicle-accessible.
-These are at 3 miles, at the bottom of Rooley Moor Road; and at 9 miles, on the Whitworth_Bacup boundary on the A671.
-The checkpoints at 6 miles (Top of Rooley Moor Road) and at 12 miles (Middle Hill) are at remote locations, with no vehicle access, and you should not plan to drop out there. *A cut-off will operate at the Britannia checkpoint.
-If you do not reach there (9 miles) by 2pm you MUST drop out there.
-While we appreciate that some people walk more slowly than others, the next section is strenous, and you can’t drop out at Middle Hill anyway; you’d be putting yourself at risk, and stretching our volunteerresources too much.
+These are at 5 miles on the Whitworth/Bacup boundary on the A671 and 11 miles, at the bottom of Rooley Moor Road.
+The checkpoints at 2 miles (Middle Hill) and 8 miles (top of Rooley Moor Road) are at remote locations, with no vehicle access, and you should not plan to drop out there. *A cut-off will operate at the bottom of Rooley Moor Road checkpoint.
+If you do not reach there (11 miles) by 2pm you MUST drop out there

-*If 14 miles is too far for you, this year you can sign up for the Western Skyline only i.e. just the first 9 miles of Skyline, from Lobden the long way round to Britannia.
-And we're offering our gentler Skyline Sunday Stroll - just the first 3 miles, through Prickshaw to the bottom of Rooley Moor Road.
-In both cases you still get your pie and certificate, provided you get yourself back up to Lobden.
+*If 14 miles is too far for you, this year you can sign up for the Eastern Skyline only i.e. just the first 5 miles of Skyline, from Lobden to Britannia.
+In this case, you still get your pie and certificate, provided you get yourself back up to Lobden.
 We cannot offer transport from these intermediate finish points.

 *We regret that, as usual, we cannot have dogs on either of the walks.
 We cannot differentiate between the well-trained and others: it is still lambing season, there are ground-nesting birds, and stiles: we have concerns about dogs as hazards, dogs en masse, and dogs as a nuisance to non-dog walkers.
 So, no dogs, no exceptions, and, please, no attempts to bend the rule.